LukeSmithxyz/based.cooking/src/pizza_dough.md

 ## Ingredients

-400 g Flour (Basic Wheat flour)
+- 400 g Flour (Basic Wheat flour)
-200 ml lukewarm Water
+- 200 ml lukewarm Water
-1 pkg (7g) dry yeast
+- 1 pkg (7g) dry yeast
-1 spoon olive oil
+- 1 spoon olive oil
-1 teaspoon salt
+- 1 teaspoon salt
-a litte bit sugar
+- a litte bit sugar (to feed the yeast)

 ## Directions
 1. combine all ingredients all in a bowl and knead to a dough.